MattMS/Blender_notes/Add-ons/README.md

-# Addons
+# Add-ons

-`bl_info` is a dictionary containing addon meta-data such as the title, version and author to be displayed in the user preferences addon list.
+`bl_info` is a dictionary containing add-on meta-data such as the title, version and author to be displayed in the user preferences add-on list.

 	bl_info = {
 		"author": "Matt McKellar-Spence",